AI

 Vertical jumpLeg power5 minutes

-For a team of around 18 players the total amount of time required is around 45 minutes.
+For a team of around 20 players the total amount of time required excluding the stamina test is around 50 minutes.
 You need cones, a well charged phone and someone who gives the instructions.
 Often this is the trainer, but can be several people.
 You can do these tests individually.

 Shot Quality: shot accuracy and speed